-Some osteopaths have temporarily closed their clinics due to COVID-19.
-A number are continuing to offer urgent and/or remote consultations, so we are suggesting to patients that they may be able to find someone in their area by using our Register search.
-If they are unable to find an osteopath, we are suggesting they can seek advice for an urgent medical problem from NHS 111.
+If a patient is unable to find an osteopath in their area who is able to treat them, we are suggesting they can seek advice for an urgent medical problem from NHS 111.
 There is also information on the NHS website about What to do if you need medical help during the pandemic.

 We have agreed an updated statement about osteopathic practice.